 The Futures Initiative is pleased to announce our 2017-2018 Faculty Fellows and interdisciplinary team-taught graduate courses.
 As in years past, the aim of these courses is to support diversity, equity, and student-centered interdisciplinary learning at the graduate level, to strengthen faculty diversity at the Graduate Center, and to establish robust peer mentoring among faculty members across the CUNY system.
 The courses will complement our public programming in the ongoing University Worth Fighting For series.
 Faculty Fellows were selected in a CUNY-wide competition.

-- Public School: An Exploration of Art Outside the Gallery
+- Public School: Art in the City

 - Participatory Action Research in the Borderlands: Research and Pedagogy for the Americas